bictorv/chaosnet-bridge/NCP.md

 followed by the *n* bytes of data of the packet, where *n* is the length indicated by the len bytes.
 Data lengths can not be more than 488 bytes.

-The user program will never see any STS, SNS, EOF, MNT, BRD, or RUT packets.
+The user program will never see any RFC, OPN, ANS, CLS, STS, SNS, EOF, MNT, BRD, or RUT packets (so only sees LOS, UNC, DAT, DWD).

-The user program can never send any such packets, and also no RFC, OPN, or BRD packets.
+The user program can never send any such packets (so only LOS, UNC, DAT, DWD).

-The NCP handles flow control, but DAT packets (and other controlled packets) are delivered individually in order to the user program.
+The NCP handles flow control, but DAT and DWD packets are delivered individually in order to the user program.
+(LOS and UNC are uncontrolled.)

 Implementation should be fairly easy given the flow control is already in place, it's just a new flavor of `conn_to_sock` and `conn_from_sock` handlers (how to read and package input from the socket, and how to present the packets to the socket).
 The `conn_to_net` just works.